MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 Using the above elements of a goal. you define how bookings should be optimized.
 The RSO engine processes a list of resources and a list of resource requirements, along with existing bookings, to create the optimal route or list of bookings for the resources.
 Bookings are considered optimally scheduled if they:

 - Meet all company constraints.
-- Have the highest possible score for the company’s objectives. (?? should I elaborate on scoring)
+- Have the highest possible score for the company’s objectives.

 ## Defining constraints